How do I get low-income internet?

 If your household income is less than or equal to 135% of the federal poverty guidelines or you participate in federal assistance programs, you can get a $9.25 per month discount on internet or phone service.
 Check Lifeline’s qualification page for more details.

-And if you live on tribal lands, you can save an additional $20.00 per month, bringing you to a total of $29.25 off internet.
+And if you live on tribal lands, you can save even more per month, bringing you to a total of $34.25 off internet.

 If you live with other people but don’t share money, you can also take advantage of Lifeline multiple times on your internet subscription.